JiHong88/suneditor/README.md

  */
 editor.insertHTML('<img src="http://suneditor.com/sample/img/sunset.jpg">', true, true);

-// Change the contents of the suneditor editor.setContents('set contents');
+// Change the content of the suneditor editor.setContent('set content');

 // Get the editor's number of characters or binary data size.
 // You can use the "charCounterType" option format.